You Can't Always Get What You Want: Games of Ordered Preference: Experiments

 \subsection{Detailed Analysis for a Fixed Scenario}

-To provide additional intuition beyond the large-scale evaluation in \cref{sec:results-mc}, next, we assess a \emph{fixed} scenario in greater detail. \Cref{fig:pareto-front} visualizes the solutions identified by both \cref{algorithm} and the baseline for a single initial state and a dense sweep over the penalty weight, i.e., $\alpha \in \{1, 2, \dots, 49, 50\}$.
-In \cref{fig:pareto-front}, we plot the sum of preferences (across all players) at level~3 over the sum of preferences at level~2.
+To provide additional intuition beyond the large-scale evaluation in \cref{sec:results-mc}, next, we assess a \emph{fixed} scenario in greater detail. \cref{fig:pareto-front} visualizes the solutions identified by both \cref{algorithm} and the baseline for a single initial state and a dense sweep over the penalty weight, $\ie$, $\alpha \in \{1, 2, \dots, 49, 50\}$.
+In \cref{fig:pareto-front}, we plot player 1's preferences at level~3 $(J_3^1)$ over their preferences at level~2 $(J_2^1)$.
 To illustrate how the solutions in \cref{fig:pareto-front} correspond to open-loop trajectories, we link selected points to their respective trajectories on the right side.

-\textbf{Quantitative Results.} Our \ac{goop} solution, marked by a star at the top left, outperforms all baselines, achieving the lowest sum of preferences at the most important level.
-All baseline solutions are located to the right of the \ac{goop} solution, indicating that the baselines fail to match \ac{goop} in optimizing the highest priority preference.
-In line with the large-scale evaluation in \cref{sec:results-mc}, we observe that larger penalty weights do not consistently improve performance.
-In fact, an interesting degradation occurs for $\alpha = 30$ and $\alpha = 50$: $\player{1}$'s trajectory worsens, moving farther away from the \ac{goop} solution.
+\textbf{Quantitative Results.} Our \ac{goop} solution, marked by a star at the top left, outperforms all baselines, achieving the lowest value of preference at the most important level.
+All baseline solutions are located to the right of the \ac{goop} solution, indicating that the baselines do not consistently match \ac{goop} in optimizing the highest priority preference.
+In line with the large-scale evaluation in \cref{sec:results-mc}, we observe that larger weights do not consistently improve performance.
+In fact, $\player{1}$'s trajectory worsens for $\alpha = 30$ and $\alpha = 50$.

-\textbf{Qualitative Results.} Recall that for $\player{1}$ (the ambulance in this scenario), reaching its goal has the highest priority.
+\textbf{Qualitative Results.} Recall that for $\player{1}$, reaching its goal has the highest priority.
 By accurately encoding this prioritization, our method finds a solution that brings $\player{1}$ closer to the goal at the final time step than all baseline variants.
 For $\player{2}$ and $\player{3}$, all methods achieve comparable performance with respect to all prioritized preferences.
 In summary, these results further support the claim that the equilibrium solutions computed by \cref{algorithm} reflect players' hierarchical preferences.